fire2a/C2F-W/README.md

 ```
 $ python main.py -h
 ```
-A tutorial can be found at [C2F+S&B Tutorial](https://github.com/fire2a/C2FSB/blob/main/C2FS%26B_Tutorial.pdf)
+A tutorial made for the S&B version can be found at [C2F+S&B Tutorial](https://github.com/fire2a/C2FSB/blob/main/C2FS%26B_Tutorial.pdf)
+Important: some arguments could be deprecated, always check full list of arguments if an argument is not accepted

 # Simulator option
 To use the correspondant version of the simulator, choice version with the following instruction: